franher/bauta-hands-on/README.md

 You can check the files created and the code of generated for this chapter at the [Chapter 4](./chapter4/) folder.

-## Chapter 5 - Bauta.js decorators
+## Chapter 5 - Additional Bauta.js decorators

 A part of the `pipe` decorator, Bauta.js has a set of valuable decorators that you can use to build your resolvers pipelines.
 We are going to cover a couple of them now, but you can find information about all of them on [Bauta.js documentation](https://github.com/axa-group/bauta.js#decorators).